CurveDocs/curve-resources/docs/lp/pools.md

 The [Compound pool](https://curve.fi/#/ethereum/pools/compound/deposit) is the first and oldest.
 The (c) you see above stands for cTokens which are Compound native tokens.
 This means your stable coins in the Compound pool would only be lent on the Compound protocol.

 Pools like [AAVE](https://curve.fi/#/ethereum/pools/aave/deposit) and [sAAVE](https://curve.fi/#/ethereum/pools/saave/deposit) also lend on AAVE v2.
 Lending pools are generally more expensive to interact with.

-**In those pools, your risks are as follow:**

-*   Smart contract issues with lending protocols
-*   Smart contract issues with Curve
-*   Systemic issues with the stablecoins in those pools

-Whilst it’s important to not underplay risks associated with providing liquidity on Curve or DeFi in general, it’s worth noting that all the protocols mentioned above have existed for several years meaning they have been extensively time tested and exploit attempts have been numerous.